 Building Parental Capacity

 Our P.I.E.
 (Parents Improving Education) Tutoring Program is designed to build positive parenting practices in the target areas we serve.
-These 90 minute classes, held in the evenings, are designed to improve parents’ skills in math, reading, and technology.
-The six-week program includes incentives for completion with a certificate and gift card on completion.
+Currently these are individual tutoring sessions as needed by parents.
+This tutoring is designed to improve parents' skills in math, reading, and technology.
+We are beginning a collaboration with Literacy Services who will assist us with their Adult Tutoring program skills.

 We offer more than just a set of activities; we deliver high energy and interactive experiences.